ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/overview.markdown

 {PANEL: Filtered Replication}

-Filtered Replicatin allows you to choose the documents that would be replicated.
+Filtered Replication allows you to choose the documents that would be replicated.
 Replicating only a selected part of your database can be useful in numerous cases, e.g. -